How to Manage ServBay Databases with TablePlus

 ServBay comes with MariaDB installed and running by default (fully compatible with MySQL).

-- Download and Install TablePlus: If you haven’t installed it yet, download and install the TablePlus client for macOS from the official TablePlus website.
+- Download and Install TablePlus: If you haven’t already, download the TablePlus client for macOS from the official website.

-- Open TablePlus and Create a New Connection:
+- Launch TablePlus and Create a New Connection:

-- Click the "+" icon in the top-left corner or go to
+- Click the "+" icon in the top left or navigate via

 File